Qasr-e Shirin: Postwar reconstruction-present

-In 1992 the postwar reconstruction process began.
+In 1992, the postwar reconstruction process began.

 In June 2006, archaeological excavations in Shirin's castle resulted in the discovery of the dais of the castle which had been used as the seat of the king.
 The establishment of Qasr-e Shirin free trade-industrial zone was approved on 5 May 2021.

 Demographics

 Language

 The linguistic composition of the city:

 Population

 At the time of the 2006 National Census, the city's population was 15,437 in 3,893 households.
 The following census in 2011 counted 17,959 people in 4,751 households.
 The 2016 census measured the population of the city as 18,473 people in 5,473 households.

 Climate

+Qasr-e Shirin has a hot semi-arid climate (BSh) according to the Köppen climate classification.
 Qasr-e Shirin experiences very hot and dry summers where mean temperature exceeds 35 C in July and August, with daily maximum above 40 C. The highest recorded temperature was 50.8 C in July 2010.
 Winters are mild to cool and frost occurs 4.6 days per year on average.
 The lowest recorded temperature was -5.0 C in January 2007.

 The city is known for its agricultural productivity due to rich soil and plentiful water from the Alwand River, which runs through the city.
 The weather is mild in winter but hot and dry during the summer.
 The results of research done in 2018 on determining the vulnerability of fish farmers to climate change in Qasr-e Shirin revealed that climate change had a major impact on fish loss, shortened production cycle, and lower fish production.

 Dust storms in recent years have troubled people.